Lineblocs/lineblocs/README.md

 ## Architectural Overview

 Below is a detailed service-level design for Lineblocs.
-This is intentionally **platform-focused**, describing components and how they interact at runtime.
+This is **platform-focused**, describing components and how they interact at runtime.

 ![Lineblocs Architecture](docs/imgs/lineblocs_architecture.png)